If you’re thinking about moving to England from the US here’s what you need to know.

 The English climate can change considerably from south to north although you won’t find any sunbelts!
 Rain tends to sweep in from the Atlantic over Ireland and the west of England.
 By the time it reaches the east the drenching eases up.
 Unless you get a northerly flow off the North Sea and then bundle up!

-Typically the southern coast of England gets the most sunshine and the warmest temps.
+Typically the southern coast of England gets the most sunshine with the warmest temps.
 It’s not unusual to see palm trees from Cornwall all the way to Brighton.

 Find a short term rental or stay with relatives or friends.
 Use the National Rail network to explore different parts of the country.
 Stay in the UK long enough to understand how the differences in culture affect you.
 Nowhere is perfect, but if you have a sense of humor, love dogs and walks in the countryside or exploring delightful historic towns and culture, then England might be just right for you.